neonwatty/claude-plugins/looper/commands/implement.md

 5. **Independent checking** - Checker has fresh context; trust its assessment
 6. **E2E tests are mandatory** - Every new feature needs E2E tests, not just UI features
 7. **E2E tests are the real validation** - Unit tests pass but features break; E2E catches real bugs
+8. **Use Makefile commands** - `make ci` runs all checks locally; same commands in GitHub Actions
+9. **Knip for dead code** - No unused exports or dead code allowed; `make knip` enforces this
-8. **Ensure CI exists** - Verify or create GitHub Actions workflow before PR
+10. **Ensure CI exists** - Verify or create GitHub Actions workflow before PR
-9. **Scan for secrets** - Never push commits containing credentials or API keys
+11. **Scan for secrets** - Never push commits containing credentials or API keys
-10. **Verify .gitignore** - Sensitive files must be excluded from version control
+12. **Verify .gitignore** - Sensitive files must be excluded from version control
-11. **Maximize parallelism** - Spawn multiple agents in parallel whenever tasks are independent
+13. **Maximize parallelism** - Spawn multiple agents in parallel whenever tasks are independent
-12. **Single message, multiple Tasks** - Use one message with multiple Task tool calls for parallel work
+14. **Single message, multiple Tasks** - Use one message with multiple Task tool calls for parallel work